mercator-ocean/copernicus-marine-toolbox/doc/usage/describe-usage.rst

 ----------------------------------------------------------------

 You can use the ``--returned-fields`` (``-r``) and ``--returned-fields-exclude`` (``-e``) options to select the fields you want to see in the output.
-The options allow to select respectively the fileds you want to include or exclude from the output.
+The options allow to select respectively the fields you want to include or exclude from the output.
 You just need to add them as a comma-separated list.

 For example if you want only the URI of the services, you can use the following command: